 - A normal temperature is between 36.4-37.4c.
 A temperature above 37.4 and under 38c will be monitored but no action is necessary.
-Once a temperature is 38c or over, contact will be made (or attempted by every means) with the parent(s) to ask if we can give the child Calpol.
+Once a temperature is 38c or over, contact will be made (or attempted by every means) with the parent(s) to ask if we can give the child oral suspension.
 The initial phone call with the parent will include requesting that the child be picked up from nursery.
-The exclusion period for a temperature at 38c or over is 24 hours from the onset of the temperature.
-After this, the child must not have a temperature (without the aid of medication).
-For instance, if a child has a temperature above 38c on Tuesday at 13:30, then, if the previously mentioned criteria are met, the child could come into nursery at 13:30 on Wednesday. - If children appear unwell during the day for example, if they have a temperature, sickness, diarrhea, or pains, particularly in the head or stomach the Room Leader will call the parents and ask them to collect the child as soon as possible, or to send a known carer to collect the child on their behalf. - In this event the child would be seen by the Manager/ Deputy Manager or another qualified first aider. - If a child has a temperature, they are kept cool, by removing the top layer of clothing - The child's temperature is taken using an under the arm thermometer or head scan - If the child's temperature does not go down and is worryingly high, then we may administer Calpol after first obtaining verbal consent from the parent.
+Your child can return to the nursery after they have been fever-free for 24 hours (to include one whole nursery day) without medication that treats or prevents fever.
+Example: child has a temperature of 38.2c at 12:30 PM on Tuesday, at 19:00 on Wednesday child still has a temperature of 38c and had a dose of medication.
+Child can return to nursery on Friday if they have been fever-free and medication free all-day Thursday. - If children appear unwell during the day for example, if they have a temperature, sickness, diarrhea, or pains, particularly in the head or stomach the Room Leader will call the parents and ask them to collect the child as soon as possible, or to send a known carer to collect the child on their behalf. - In this event the child would be seen by the Manager/ Deputy Manager or another qualified first aider. - If a child has a temperature, they are kept cool, by removing the top layer of clothing - The child's temperature is taken using an ear thermometer or head scan - If the child's temperature does not go down and is worryingly high, then we may administer Paracetamol after first obtaining verbal consent from the parent.
 This is to reduce the risk of febrile convulsions, particularly for babies.
-The child's registration consent form will first be checked and parents will sign the child medication consent & administration form when they collect their child. - In extreme cases of emergency, an ambulance is called and the parent informed. - In most cases, when a child is sent home from nursery, we feel that it would be beneficial if they saw a doctor before returning them to the setting; we reserve the right to refuse admittance to children who have either a; high temperature, sickness and diarrhea or a contagious infection or disease. - After diarrhea or vomiting, we ask parents keep children home for 48 hours following the last episode. - We will not except a child that has received paracetamol or ibuprofen prior to arrival for a temperature. - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross- contamination may be suspended for the duration of any outbreak. - A list of excludable diseases and current exclusion times is available on our website.
+The child's registration consent form will first be checked and parents will sign the child medication consent & administration form when they collect their child. - In extreme cases of emergency, an ambulance is called and the parent informed. - In most cases, when a child is sent home from nursery, we feel that it would be beneficial if they saw a doctor before returning them to the setting; we reserve the right to refuse admittance to children who have either a high temperature, sickness and diarrhea or a contagious infection or disease. - After diarrhea or vomiting, we ask parents to keep children home for 48 hours (to include two whole nursery days) following the last episode.
+Example: child had an initial episode of sickness at 15:00 on Monday.
+Child can return to the nursery on Thursday, assuming they have been symptom free after the initial episode. - If a child is prescribed antibiotics, parents must keep their child at home for 24 hours (to include one whole nursery day) in order to ensure that no adverse effects follow the administration of the medication this includes situations where children have had the medication before. - We will not accept a child that has received paracetamol or ibuprofen prior to arrival. - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross contamination may be suspended for the duration of any outbreak. - A list of excludable diseases and current exclusion times is available here.

 Reporting of 'notifiable diseases'